This site contains no information about the edibility or toxicity of mushrooms.

 convex to slightly depressed, and often shiny scarlet or cherry red, becoming sticky at wet.
+The skin can be peeled off at least halfway to the centre and the flesh of Russula emetica is pink beneath the cuticle.
 Gills

 are whitish, becoming pallid straw, more or less free, brittle, and narrow.
-Spores
+Stem

 on the www.first-nature.com web site.